deepakiwne/frontend-nanodegree-arcade-game/README.md

 The Score-Panel displays star rating, moves and time taken.
 Try reaching the water with at most 7 moves to get 3 stars! :)

 ## Technology Used
 The game is developed using HTML, CSS, JavaScript.
-The game uses `bootstrap` and its responsive design is fit for all modern desktop, tablet, and phone browsers.
+The game uses `bootstrap`, `font-awesome` and its responsive design is fit for all modern desktop, tablet, and phone browsers.

 Have Fun!